From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 1940 Durham Museum photo of the plaque denoting the Omaha Building as the home to Omaha National Bank.

-In 1976 Kutak Rock purchased the building which they had occupied for a period of time after starting out in 1965.
-Robert Kutak had a great appreciation for architecture and recognized its destruction would be a great loss for Omaha’s architectural heritage.
-The law firm spent $4.5M to renovate it in 1978.
-They enclosed the north courtyard from the fourth through the eighth floors to create a five story atrium with a spiral staircase and added other features including a racquetball court and contemporary art.
+In 1976, Kutak Rock purchased the building, which they had occupied for a period of time after starting out in 1965.
+Robert Kutak founded the firm alongside Harold Rock and William Campbell.
+Born in Chicago, Kutak had a great appreciation for architecture and proved to be instrumental in preserving the building, recognizing that its destruction would be a great loss for Omaha’s architectural heritage.
+The firm spent $4.5 million to renovate it in 1978, enclosing the north courtyard from the fourth through the eighth floors to create a five-story atrium with a spiral staircase and adding other features including a racquetball court and contemporary art.

 Recent interior photo of the Omaha Building courtesy of Lund Ross.